Garrett Cooper Player Props: Marlins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 4.07 team ERA ranks 12th across all MLB pitching staffs.
+- The Mariners have a 4.02 team ERA that ranks 11th across all league pitching staffs.

-- Mariners pitchers combine to give up 60 home runs (0.9 per game), the first-fewest in baseball.
+- Mariners pitchers combine to surrender 61 home runs (0.9 per game), the fewest in the league.

-- In his last time out on Sunday, June 4 against the Texas Rangers, the right-hander threw 2 1/3 innings, giving up seven earned runs while surrendering eight hits.
+- In his most recent time out on Wednesday, the righty went 3 2/3 innings against the San Diego Padres, giving up five earned runs while surrendering 11 hits.

-- In seven games this season, the 24-year-old has amassed an ERA of 4.46, with 7.7 strikeouts per nine innings.
-Opponents are hitting .221 against him.

 © 2023 Data Skrive.
 All rights reserved.